Midland, ON private-pay medical transportation

 - Rehabilitation Services - Georgian Bay General Hospital

-Supports rehabilitation services at the Midland site and local rehab-related transport scenarios.
+Supports rehabilitation services at the Midland site.

 - Directions - Georgian Bay General Hospital